ift-gftc/InteroperabilityExercise/README.md

 5. Ship – The shrimp is sold to an Italian importer and shipped to them.
 6. Receive – The Italian Importer receives the shrimp.

+#### Example XML
+There is example XML for this scenario in the Group 1 folder of this GitHub.
+This XML can be uploaded to the IT-Co Mapping tool to visualize the event data.

 ### Group 2 - Wild Caught Tuna
 *OpenSC, GoChain, and Plumensoft*